amansaluja017/uber-project/frontend/README.md

 - **Access Flow:**
   - If `state.user.status` is true, the user sees the Home page.
   - If not authenticated, the user is redirected to `/login`.
+- **Features:**
+  - **Map View:** Displays a map with the user's current location.
+  - **Trip Search:** Allows users to search for trips by entering pickup and destination locations.
+  - **Vehicle Selection:** Users can select a vehicle type and view fare estimates.
+  - **Ride Confirmation:** Users can confirm a ride and view driver details once a driver is assigned.

 #### UserProtected Component
 - **Description:**